 This page was reviewed or revised on Wednesday, February 24, 2016 3:07 PM

 About two-thirds of cancers in Canada could be prevented if Canadians adopted healthier lifestyles (Canadian Cancer Society).
 Everyone has a certain risk of developing cancer and this risk increases or decreases depending on the choices you make.
-Cancer prevention includes:

 Did you know that smoking, poor dietary habits and physical inactivity account for more than 50% of all fatal cancers in Ontario?

 Screening detects cancer at an early stage when it is more likely to be cured.
 It can greatly influence the outcome of some cancers.
 For example, cancer of the cervix is almost completely preventable with regular PAP test screening.
-Follow the links on the sidebar for more specific information on breast cancer and cervical cancer screening.
-Talk to a health professional about the importance of early detection of cancer through screening.

 For more detailed information on cancer prevention, intriguing research, and the latest statistics check out these websites:

 • Canadian Cancer Society

 • Canadian Partnership Against Cancer